4 Stocks Insiders Are Buying

 Below is a look at a few recent notable insider purchases.
 For more, check out Benzinga's insider transactions platform.

-The Trade: Lattice Semiconductor Corporation (NASDAQ: LSCC) President and CEO James R Anderson acquired a total of 64676 shares .
-The insider also disposed a total of 34053 shares at an average price of $59.90.

-What’s Happening: The company, last week, reported upbeat results for its second quarter.
+What’s Happening: FireEye, last week, reported weaker-than-expected sales for its second quarter.

-What Lattice Semiconductor Does: Lattice Semiconductor Corp is a developer of semiconductor technology that it distributes through products, solutions, and licenses.
+What FireEye Does: FireEye is a pure-play cybersecurity firm that offers solutions for networks, endpoints, and email.

-What’s Happening: Occidental Petroleum, last week, reported a profit for its second quarter.
+What’s Happening: HollyFrontier, last week, reported upbeat results for its second quarter.

-What Occidental Petroleum Does: Occidental Petroleum is an independent exploration and production company with operations in the United States, Latin America, and the Middle East.
+What HollyFrontier Does: HollyFrontier is an independent petroleum refiner that owns and operates four refineries serving the Rockies, midcontinent, and Southwest, with a total crude oil throughput capacity of 405,000 barrels per day.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.